-- 1. AVAILABILITY OF TERMS.
+1. AVAILABILITY OF TERMS.
 All of the terms described below are subject to change.
-If these terms change (other than the annual percentage rate), and you decide, as a result, not to enter into an agreement with us, you are entitled to a refund of any fees that you have paid to us or anyone else in connection with your application. - 2.
-SECURITY INTEREST.
+If these terms change (other than the annual percentage rate), and you decide, as a result, not to enter into an agreement with us, you are entitled to a refund of any fees that you have paid to us or anyone else in connection with your

+- 2. SECURITY INTEREST.
 We will take a security interest in your home.
-You could lose your home if you do not meet the obligations in your agreement with us. - 3.
+You could lose your home if you do not meet the obligations in your agreement with us 3.
 POSSIBLE ACTIONS.
-Under certain circumstances, we can: - A. Terminate your line of credit and require you to pay us the entire outstanding balance in one payment; B. Refuse to make additional extensions of credit; and
+Under certain circumstances, we can:

+A. Terminate your line of credit and require you to pay us the entire outstanding balance in one payment;

-- C. Reduce your credit limit.
+- Refuse to make additional extensions of credit; and Reduce your credit limit.

-We can terminate your line of credit and require you to pay us the entire outstanding balance in one payment if:
+We can terminate your line of credit and require you to pay us the entire outstanding balance in one payment if: A. You engage in fraud or material misrepresentation in connection with the line of credit;

-- A. You engage in fraud or material misrepresentation in connection with the line of credit; B. You fail to make a payment as required by the agreement; or - C. Your action or inaction adversely affects the collateral or our rights in the collateral.
+- B. You fail to make a payment as required by the agreement; or C. Your action or inaction adversely affects the collateral or our rights in the collateral

-We can refuse to make additional extensions of credit or reduce your credit limit if:

-- A. The value of the dwelling securing the line of credit declines significantly below its appraised value for purposes of the line of credit;

-B. We reasonably believe you will not be able to meet the repayment requirements under the line of credit due to a material change in your financial circumstances; - C. You are in default of a material obligation of the agreement; - D. Government action prevents us from imposing the annual percentage rate provided for in the agreement, or impairs our security interest such that the value of the interest is less than 120 percent of the credit limit on the line of credit; - E. A regulatory agency has notified us that continued advances would constitute an unsafe and unsound practice; or - F. The maximum annual percentage rate is reached.
+- We can refuse to make additional extensions of credit or reduce your credit limit if: A. The value of the dwelling securing the line of credit declines significantly below its appraised value for purposes of the line of credit; - A. The value of the dwelling securing the line of credit declines significantly below its appraised value for purposes of the line of credit, B. We reasonably believe you will not be able to meet the repayment requirements under the line of credit due to a material change in your financial - C. You are in default of a material obligation of the agreement; - C. You are in default of a material obligation of the agreement; D. Government action prevents us from imposing the annual percentage rate provided for in the agreement, or impairs our security interest such that the value of the interest is less than 120 percent of the credit limit on the line of credit; E. A regulatory agency has notified us that continued advances would constitute an unsafe and unsound practice; or F. The maximum annual percentage rate is reached.
+4. MINIMUM PAYMENT REQUIREMENTS.
+You can obtain credit advances for 10 years (the "draw period").
+During this period, payments will be due monthly.
+Your minimum monthly payment will equal the following: An amortized payment of the loan account balance on the last day of the billing cycle, for the last billing cycle in which an advance was made.
+This balance will be amortized over the remaining term of the agreement balance will be amortized over the remaining term of the agreement.